 If results is located in a building, we will need to plug into the normal mains supply.
 However, if results is located in a caravan, tent, marquee or even in the back of my car, then I have an inverter which allows the computer equipment to be powered from the car.

-I've done events with 130 competitors, and with over 100 controls.
-I can also cope quite happily with multiple events running at once.
-At the other end of the scale, I've done road rallies with only 30 or so competitors.
-I've never found an event too big to cope with (yet!).
+We've done events with 130 competitors, and with 140 controls.
+We can also cope quite happily with multiple events running at once.
+At the other end of the scale, We've done road rallies with only 30 or so competitors.
+We've never found an event too big to cope with.

 Before the event, I will need to get the results database set up, and plan where I'm going to be, and what's happening when.
 So, I'll need the following:-

-Normally, organisers either e-mail these documents to me, or I download them from your website.
-I'm not bothered about getting paper copies.
+Normally, organisers either e-mail these documents to us, or we download them from your website.
+We don't usually need paper copies.

 During the event, I need to get a prompt and reliable source of the following documentation:-

-The programs have been used on many many events over the years, and so they are unlikely to suddenly develop a fault.
-If a fault does occur, I should be able to fix it very quickly anyway.
+The programs have been used on hundreds of events over the years, and so they are unlikely to suddenly develop a fault.
+If a fault does occur, we should be able to fix it very quickly anyway.

-I bring a spare for all computer equipment used on the day, and there is a backup Web Server in case the main one fails.
-Because the system constantly copies the data I'm typing onto the web server, this is a built in backup, and a replacement PC would download this data from the webserver before starting work.
+We bring a spare for all computer equipment used on the day, and there is a backup Web Server in case the main one fails.
+Because the system constantly copies the times onto the web server, this is a built in backup, and a replacement PC would download this data from the webserver before starting work.

-The greatest chance for errors are in reading the time cards and typing them in.
-However, by checking the Timekeepers' Checkshets against what has been typed into the computer, most of these errors can be located and corrected.
-I also have an 'Unusual Times' report which can identify statistically odd times for investigation.
+The greatest chance for errors are in reading information and typing it in.
+However, by checking the Timekeepers' Checksheets against what has been typed into the computer, most of these errors can be located and corrected.
+We also have an 'Unusual Times' report which can identify statistically odd times for investigation.
 This is particularly useful if there is not time to check all the checksheets (for instance right at the end of an event).

-I charge based on the time involved, and the work, so small events will be much cheaper than large ones.
-Please for my current pricing structure.
-Pricing starts from £125 plus VAT.
+We charge based on the time involved, and the work, so small events will be much cheaper than large ones.
+Please email for our current pricing structure.